tecosaur/LaTeX-Utilities/README.md

 An add-on to the vscode extension [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) that provides some fancy features that are less vital to the basic experience editing a LaTeX document, but can be rather nice to have.

-This currently only adds a small number of features, however that going to grow fairly quickly over the next few months.
+This currently only adds a small number of features, however that expected to grow over the next few months.

 ## Features